AkiraEbisui/bdml_ur5_sim_Stand_up/README.md

-# Repository for UR5 + Robotiq Demo and RL for dooropening task in Gazebo
+# Repository for UR5 + Robotiq Demo and RL for stand up task in Gazebo
 Demo code for controlling the UR5 and Robotic 2F gripper in BDML with MoveIt!

 ## Requirements: